How do the school take part?

 3. Send us pictures of the children taking part or if you post them to your own Facebook page, please tag @The Montane Lakeland 50 & 100 so we can share.

 4. We’ll be organising a Christmas toy appeal for children in the North West.
 Please get involved with our appeal, or alternatively, do the same in your region and share your stories with us.
 More details will be sent at a later date.

-You’ll be able to download certificates for the school and the children upon completion and you’ll also be able to download ‘race numbers’ that the children can pin to their shirts before they run.
+You’ll be able to download certificates for the school here and the children upon completion and you’ll also be able to download ‘race numbers’ from the entry system that the children can pin to their shirts before they run.